-The allusion in Pastor Joseph’s “he gave his most precious thing” is among the most well-known verses in the Bible; John 3:16 (NIV) “16 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
+Here is the NIV translation of John 3:16 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

 “Who(so)ever” (NIV) has the deceptive connotation of “whoever decides to believe in him.”
 The Greek says (Young’s Literal Translation – YLT) “every one who is believing in him may not perish.”